This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 It blew me away how confident she was and I soon let go of my fear to just enjoy myself.
 Even when we swam on the outskirts of the reef over the deeper water she kept beaming and pointing and not letting the abyss scare her as much as it scared me.

-Which Great Barrier Reef tours are best?
+Which Great Barrier Reef Tours From Cairns Are Best?

-First, let’s talk about the main gateway to the reef – Cairns!
+First, let’s talk about the main gateway to the reef, Cairns!

 Tours range from small boats where you dive or snorkel off the boat, to bigger tours where you moor at a pontoon and from there participate in many different activities.

 Because we have two young kids, Kalyra was six at the time and Savannah only two, we decided the pontoon experience would be most practical.
-We didn’t fancy being stuck on a boat all day with our young ones, it would have been stressful and gaining access to the water would have been tricky.
+We didn’t fancy being stuck on a boat all day with our young ones, it would have been stressful, and gaining access to the water would have been tricky.

 We chose the pontoon experience at Marina World based out at Moore Reef with Reef Magic Tours.
 After researching, we’d heard they were probably the best for families.
 The family price was going to cost us $495, but hey it’s the Great Barrier Reef and it’s Australia.